ashki23/HPC-notes/cluster.md

 For instance above `sinfo -s` shows partition hpc3 has 4 idle nodes (free) and users can run jobs up 2 days.
-And, `sjstat -c` shows that partion hpc3 has 4 nodes with 24 cpus and 122GB of memory on each node.
+And, `sjstat -c` shows that partition hpc3 has 4 nodes with 24 cpus and 122GB of memory on each node.
 In general, `CPUS/NODES(A/I/O/T)` count of CPUs/nodes in the form “available/idle/other/total” and `S:C:T` counts number of “sockets, cores, threads”.

 ## Users Information

-Users can use Slurm to find more informations about their accounts, fairshare and quality of services (QOS) and several Unix commands to find their storage quotas.
+Users can use Slurm to find more information about their accounts, fairshare and quality of services (QOS) and several Unix commands to find their storage quotas.